john-lawniczak/Smart-Contract-Resources/README.md

 `ownable` - an [owner](https://docs.openzeppelin.com/contracts/4.x/api/access#Ownable) who has special privileges

 `permission vs permissionless` - [comparison](https://permission.io/blog/permissioned-vs-permissionless-blockchain/) permissioned blockchains are distributed ledger technology (DLT) that sacrifice some degree of decentralization and anonymity to better suit business needs as well as achieve higher network speed and efficiency.

+`perpetual futures (perp)` - a leveraged derivative with no expiry.
+Traders post margin and take long/short exposure; periodic funding payments between longs and shorts keep the mark price near an external index price (oracle).
+Positions are liquidated when margin cannot cover losses.

 `PII` - personal Identifying information.